ivan7237d/1log/.github/README.md

 <img src="https://github.com/ivan7237d/1log/raw/master/images/basic.png" alt="screenshot">

 Time deltas that you see in this screenshot are computed using `performance.now` and exclude the time spent on logging itself.
 If the time delta is less than 10ms, it is muted, if greater than 1s, bold.
-For time deltas less than 1ms, we display up to 3 significant digits after the decimal point, and for time deltas of 1ms and more we display time delta with millisecond precision, e.g. `1h 2m 3.450s`.
+For time deltas less than 1ms, we display up to 3 significant digits after the decimal point (on Node, you can see deltas like 0.00572ms), and for time deltas of 1ms and more we display time delta with millisecond precision, e.g. `1h 2m 3.450s`.

 Indentation indicates (synchronous) stack level.